 Historically, the Company has leveraged significant milestone payments at a contract onset to fund the purchase of required materials.
 Expansion into a subscription format would allow the Company to potentially transact faster and more routinely with a larger customer base than it has previously had.
-In certain instances where the Company would build, own and operate its own assets, it may require a different working capital and capitalization strategy whereby the Company will be required to make upfront investments without significant customer milestone payments to offset the investment.
-The Company believes that this presents a short-term capital risk but will, long-term, improve the overall performance of the business.
+In certain instances where the Company plans to build, own and operate its own assets, it will require a different working capital and capitalization strategy whereby the Company will be required to make upfront investments without significant customer milestone payments to offset the investment.
+The Company believes that this presents a short-term capital risk but is expected, long-term, to improve the overall performance of the business.